Smart Mobility: Laying the Groundwork for a Smarter Alexandria

 When it comes to Smart Mobility, Alexandria is committed to a proactive, innovative approach.
 Implementation of this Framework will come from various sources and partnerships.
 It will involve an interdepartmental team of City staff tasked with streamlining existing Smart Mobility-related programs, researching and implementing new programs, and coordinating with external partners.
 In doing so, the City will lay the groundwork for application developers, vendors, and other technology creators to partner with Alexandria to advance its Smart Mobility goals.

 The City installed sensors to monitor traffic movement through the City’s transportation network.
 The system delivers real-time congestion and delay information and has tools to help optimize the movement of people and goods through the network.
 Check out the public facing dashboard analytics that provides information to make well informed transportation decisions.

 The City currently has live cameras at 24 intersections through out the City.
 The cameras are broadcasting on the Traffic View web.
 Click here to view

 For an overview of the City's Smart Mobility Program, see the Community Presentation.
-Staff presented an overview of the program on February 4, 2019 at the Central Alexandria Traffic Study Public Meeting.

-Key goals of Alexandria's ITS program
+Key goals of Alexandria's Smart Mobility program

 - Improve safety